Sambit-Kumar-Mohanty-26/Veya/README.md

 - Each assessment costs three Gemini calls and the free tier allows 20 requests per day *per model*.
 The client falls back across eleven models, so the real budget is roughly 70 assessments a day rather than six (see below).
 - Later entries in the chain are lite models.
-They keep the app working but locate handwriting less precisely, so bounding boxes loosen once the full flash models are spent.
+They transcribe and map just as well, but locate handwriting poorly and often decline to box it at all.
+So once the flash models are spent for the day, answers come back mapped and graded with `bbox: null`, and the viewer says the position could not be located rather than drawing a guessed box.
 - Grading is a text-only call: it marks the transcription, not the page.
 A diagram question is therefore graded from the OCR description of the diagram, which is the least reliable mark on the sheet.